garrandall/popular-music-data/tracks/wait-for-a-minute-tyga-justin-bieber.md

 No rug, I floor it, girl, come feel important
 I'm all about a dollar, babe, banks call me Georgi
-9-5 Rollie, 96 Kobe, tonight we gon' ball like Ginobili You know me, I'm just tryna...
+9-5 Rollie, 96 Kobe, tonight we gon' ball like Ginobili You know me, I'm just tryna

 Slow dance in the moonlight
 I'm just tryna set the mood right